vanjohnson879/frontline-cloud-doc/content/tutorials/getting-started/index.md

 Gatling Enterprise handles users by putting them in organizations.
 This will allow you to work with multiple people on the same test projects, so they can either run new tests or view the results of previous ones.

-A user can be part of either a team within an organization or have access to the organization as a whole.
+A user can either be part of a team within an organization, or have access to that organization as a whole.
 In all cases, a user must be part of an organization.
 Hence, once signed up and connected, you'll need to create one:

+{{< img src="login.png" alt="Login / Register" caption="Login with your account" >}}

-**If you are the first person in your organization to join Gatling, sign up and create an account**.
-In this case, you will need to create an organization:
+**If you are the first person in your organization to join Gatling, login and create an organization:**

-{{< youtube IHVYt8GvfM0 >}}

-{{< alert warning >}}
-Be careful with this step as your account cannot be connected to multiple organizations.
-If you want to join an existing organization, please reach out to a system administrator of your team for you to be added.
-{{< /alert >}}
+{{< img src="organization-creation.png" alt="Organization creation" caption="Create an organization" >}}

-**If you have been added to an organization by a System Administrator already.**
+**If you have been invited to an organization by a System Administrator already.**

-Press "Continue with GitHub", where you will be asked to authorize the application.
-The GitHub authorization page opens in a new tab.
-If no tab opens, make sure it is not being blocked by your browser.

-{{< img src="github.png" alt="Continue with GitHub" caption="Continue with GitHub button at the bottom of the Login form" >}}
+{{< img src="invitation.png" alt="Email invitation" caption="Click on accept invitation" >}}
+{{< img src="invitation-prompt.png" alt="Invitation cancellation" caption="Click on continue to access the organization" >}}

 One last thing, new [organizations]({{< ref "../../reference/user/organization" >}}) are given **free credits** to **launch their first test**.